Cover Image

 Section Image

-The 2-litre 280hp Giulia Veloce is a sensational car and a brilliant all-rounder.
+The 2-litre 280hp Giulia Veloce is a sensational car and a quite brilliant all-rounder.
 You can tell it was developed from the Giulia Quadrifoglio rather than the other way around, so it still boasts sensational steering, cornering and exotic features like a carbon fibre prop-shaft, though not the QF's carbon fibre roof and bonnet.
 However – the Quadrifoglio has an extra 230 horsepower and a lot more torque so the level of performance goes from highly impressive for a saloon car to utterly astronomical!

 Accelerate in a Quadrifoglio, in any gear, and it charges for the horizon.
 Overtaking is sensational, and incredibly safe, and you have to be very careful with speed limits!
 The force of acceleration on full throttle presses you into the seat.
 Happily the big brakes are hugely impressive too.
 And the sound: there’s just nothing like it.
 Dominated by exhaust when valves are open, the BMC airfilters liberate a little more induction noise under load.
 It’s a gigantic amount of fun blipping through the gears and hearing the crackle and snarl from the V6.
 Happily for such a sports machine, it is extremely comfortable.
 The electric seats have electrically adjustable side bolsters and lumbar support so you can sit just right, and the suspension is a marvel.
 The bumpy road button activated in Dynamic and Race modes really useful in the UK.